kastle-lab/kastle-drawbridge/knowledge-graphs/02-modeling-fundamentals/modeling-fundamentals.md

 ## [Description Logic](https://corescholar.libraries.wright.edu/cse/185/)
 > "Description logics (DLs) is a family of knowledge representation (KR) languages which represent knowledge in a domain of interest using formal, logic-based semantics through knowledge bases (KBs) containing general assertions of describing relevant concepts - hence, the term description - and specific assertions about individuals and relationships among them."
 (Krisnadhi, 2014)

-Description Logic, as set of knowledge representation langages, encompasses the formal representation of knowledge with admittances of _truths_ in the world.
+Description Logic, as a set of knowledge representation languages, encompasses the formal representation of knowledge with admittances of _truths_ in the world.

 Knowledge can be formally defined with the concepts of TBox and ABox where:
 - TBox is a set of axioms constraining terminology definitions (`concepts` or `roles`)